nlhnt/USRP-Dummy-Streaming/README.md

 for a total of 8 bytes at 100 MHz or 800 MB/s.

 The codes also has a U64 LSFR that has not been tied to the **target to host** FIFO and may not trully implement an LSFR :).
-The code implements a [Fibonacci](https://en.wikipedia.org/wiki/Linear-feedback_shift_register#Fibonacci_LFSRs) but it has not been validated.
+The LabVIEW FGPA implements a [Fibonacci LSFR](https://en.wikipedia.org/wiki/Linear-feedback_shift_register#Fibonacci_LFSRs) but  has not been validated.
 For now the code only streams a sequential ramp.

 ### Things to remember: